 What hours are you open for drop off and pickup?

 We’re open daily 7:30AM to 6:00PM, Fridays 7:30AM to 7:30PM.
 (Our Reception desk is open later on Friday evenings to accommodate travel time/traffic delays from Sacramento & the San Francisco Bay area.)
-Our amazing staff is here providing great care for our furry guests 365 days a year however, our lobby will be closed and our reservations staff unavailable (or have limited hours) on the following holidays.
+Our amazing staff is here providing great care for our furry guests 365 days a year.
+However, our lobby will be closed and our reservations staff unavailable (or on limited hours) on the following holidays.

 - July 4th